lumius/Bloqu/Readme.md

 Bloqu is meant as  a lightweight and easy to customize blogging system.

+##Features
-All the features can be summarized in one sentence: "Delivering markdown files to the user with a HTML template around it."
+- Delivering markdown files to the browser with a HTML template around it.
+- Default disqus support integrated.

 ##Todo's
 1. Create a customizable web interface for adding (and writing) blog posts.